 So in the end, my time is actually pretty limited.
 (This is also why I have to decline most of the requests that I get from people to advise on their manuscripts, school projects, etc., etc.; I get quite a lot of these requests.)

-I think I'll also have to cut down on the sheer number of posts here - it was nothing like this number in the first three years.
+I think I'll also have to cut down on the sheer number - it was nothing like this number in the first three years.
 It really started to take off after 2008, the year when Udo and I completed our work on 50 Voices of Disbelief and I also finished my Ph.D ... these happened about the same time (in fact, 2008 was a busy and difficult year for other reasons as well), and I found myself increasingly drawn into online debates about religion and related issues.
 In 2010 and 2011, I was writing here very frequently and often at considerable length.

 Okay, so that's now official.
 Please don't go away, dear audience, but also please understand why I can't now run this blog quite as I did through 2010 and 2011 in particular.